walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

   * This is the private key for the last account provided by Anvil
 * The bridge function's signature.
   * Used value: `deposit(address,uint256,uint256)`
-  * This is statis and doesn't change.
+  * This is static and doesn't change.
 * Asset contract address.
   * Used value: `0x0000000000000000000000000000000000455448`
   * TODO (what's appchain's [eth address](https://github.com/starknet-io/starknet-addresses/blob/master/bridged_tokens/sepolia.json)?